-- Receive the establishment's sample. - Undertake field visits to the establishments, according to the field visit schedule. - Commitment to updating all the forms and ensuring their comprehensiveness (prices, specifications, codes, etc.) as contained in the Manual for each item before leaving the establishment Inspect the item and ensure that it is available at the source of production not to simply rely on third-party data, to record the prices personally of available items, on each visit. - Deliver completed forms to the supervisor promptly, in accordance with the relevant schedule. - Commitment to the survey time plan. - Notify the field supervisor of difficulties and obstacles facing the researcher in the field and participate in solving them.

-- Adhere to carrying the work card and commit to wearing the relevant uniform during fieldwork. - Commitment to the confidentiality of data, using it for statistical purposes only.
+- Receive the establishment's sample. - Visiting establishments according to the plan of fielding. - Commitment to updating all the forms and ensuring their comprehensiveness (production values, activities, etc.) as contained in the Manual for each item before leaving the establishment. - The necessity to review economic activities and ensure their availability at the source of production and not to rely on the data providers in that, so that the researcher records the production values of the available varieties only when visiting. - Deliver completed forms to the supervisor promptly, in accordance with the relevant schedule. - Commitment to the survey time plan. - Notify the field supervisor of difficulties and obstacles facing the researcher in the field and participate in solving them. - Adhere to carrying the work card and commit to wearing the relevant uniform during fieldwork. - Commitment to the confidentiality of data, using it for statistical purposes only.